Cattle

 Together, we can raise the bar of welfare for farmed animals

-Every year over 13,000,000 farmed animals in NZ benefit from a higher standard of care.
-Sounds like a lot, but that’s just 21% of all the country’s farmed animals*.
-With your help, we can improve the welfare of many more farmed animals in NZ. *Stats NZ 2019
+Every year over 50,000,000 farmed animals in NZ benefit from a higher standard of care.
+Sounds like a lot, but that’s just 31% of the country’s farmed animals*.
+With your help, we can improve the welfare of many more farmed animals in NZ. *Stats NZ 2023/2024